IBM-Cloud/terraform-provider-ibm/website/docs/r/pi_vpn_connection.html.markdown

 Update or delete a VPN connection.
 For more information, about IBM power virtual server cloud, see [getting started with IBM Power Systems Virtual Servers](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-getting-started).

 ~> **Deprecated:**
   Create VPN connection is deprecated and no longer supported.
 Existing `pi_vpn_connection` will still have support for `update` and `delete`.
+See [a new method for creating a VPN connection](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-VPN-connections)

 ## Example usage
 The following example creates a VPN Connection.